maurofitermann/MauroFitermann/README.md

 - 👀 I’m interested in ... jobs, personal projects
 - 🌱 I’m currently learning ...
 NoSQL database management
 - 💞️ I’m looking to collaborate on ... w/e
-- 📫 How to reach me ...
-Maurofitermann@gmail.com is checked Infrequently, @maufiter on Instagram is checked Informally
+- 📫 How to reach me ... maurofitermann@gmail.com for formal inquiries, else @maufiter on Instagram.

 <!---
 MauroFitermann/MauroFitermann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.